naninovel/docs/docs/guide/resource-providers.md

 Addressable provider is only used in runtime builds and is disabled in editor by default.
 In case you're manually exposing resources via addressable address instead of assigning them with Naninovel's resource managers, enable it with `Allow Addressable In Editor` property in resource provider configuration menu.

 ::: tip EXAMPLE
-Check the [example project](https://github.com/naninovel/samples/tree/main/unity/addressable) on how to manually expose Naninovel resources to addressable provider (without using resource editor menus) and serve specific assets from a remote host.

-You may also find official Unity learning materials for addressable useful: https://learn.unity.com/course/get-started-with-addressables.
+Check the [addressable sample](/guide/samples#addressable) on how to manually register Naninovel resources via addressable provider (without using resource editor menus) and serve the assets from a remote host.
+You may also find the Unity [learning materials](https://learn.unity.com/course/get-started-with-addressables) useful.
 :::

 ### Script Labels